 Sandra Richter’s book is difficult.
 Not intellectually, mind you.
 Far worse.
 It’s ethically demanding because it’s an eye-opening portrayal of God’s call for environmental responsibility.
 It addresses issues only the courageous will consider, but all are called on to engage.
 The concerns of creation care are not just critical, political, structural; they are ubiquitous.
 On every page this book is a biblical, practical, and down-to-earth call to action.
 Readers are not only informed about Scripture’s clear message of environmental stewardship, but challenged to make a difference.
 Richter’s purpose for writing Stewards of Eden: What Scripture Says About the Environment and Why It Matters is to provide a “biblical theology of environmental stewardship.”
 It is not overly technical and is especially accessible to all providing a robust case for why Christians must be involved with environmental issues.
 The first seven chapters argue that…

-God owns this planet and that both the garden and Israel were “land grants” offered to humanity for their responsible stewardship.
-We have seen that the themes of sustainable land use, humane treatment of livestock, care for the wild creature, respect for the flora and fauna of our leased land, and care for the widow and orphan are reiterated from Eden to the New Jerusalem. (p 107)
+God owns this planet and that both the garden and Israel were “land grants” offered to humanity for their responsible stewardship … the themes of sustainable land use, humane treatment of livestock, care for the wild creature, respect for the flora and fauna of our leased land, and care for the widow and orphan are reiterated from Eden to the New Jerusalem. (p 107)

 Chapters 2-6 ably and meticulously unpack biblical principles from the aforementioned themes.
 In each chapter she offers case studies of how these principles have been ignored or intentionally violated.
 The examples are poignant and (in many cases) contemporary reminders of our obstinate refusal to take seriously creation care and the impact it has on our “leased land.”
 Ironically, where humans were intentional to put profit or power over environment in an effort to show strength or to make life better, the net result was life made worse.
 Far worse!
 Walt Kelly’s Pogo cartoon, published on the 2nd Earth Day, 1971, speaks….again.